Diagnosis and Treatment of CAS

 How to Complete the Course

-3. Click the link in the email and re-set your password, then log-in to access the course.
+- Click the link in the email and re-set your password, then log-in to access the course here.

-5. Complete all sections of the course, including all eight videos in their entirety.
-You must mark each course section as “Complete” before advancing to the next section.
-The videos may be watched and reviewed as many times as desired.
+- Each section of the course includes a video and accompanying quiz.
+You must watch the entirety of each video, and you must mark each course section as Complete before advancing to the quiz.
 If at some point the course does not allow you to advance, try refreshing the page.

-6. Complete the Participant Form and Program Evaluation form (Google forms), regardless of whether you want your results to be reported to ASHA.
+- Complete the Course Evaluation Form (provided at the end of the course), regardless of whether you want your results to be reported to ASHA.
 There is an option to select “not a member of the ASHA registry” if you do not want your results reported.
 Be sure to complete the information accurately, as this will be sent to ASHA if you are a member of the ASHA registry.
 Please use the same email address that you used to register for the course because that is how your course completion is verified.
 Using a different email address may result in you not getting credit.
 If you do not complete these forms, your information will not be reported to ASHA.
-You can only receive ASHA credit for the course one time; duplicate entries will be deleted.
+You can only receive ASHA credit for the course one time; duplicate form entries will be deleted.

 Completion Requirements: